langcog/web-cdi/README.md

-# web-cdi
+# Web-CDI

-web-cdi [webcdi.stanford.edu](http://webcdi.stanford.edu) is a project for the web-based administration of the [MacArthur-Bates Communicative Development Inventory](mb-cdi.stanford.edu), a checklist instrument for measuring children's early language development via parent report.
+[Web-CDI](http://webcdi.stanford.edu) is a project for the web-based administration of the [MacArthur-Bates Communicative Development Inventory](mb-cdi.stanford.edu), a checklist instrument for measuring children's early language development via parent report.

 # Using the system

-web-cdi is currently in an alpha pilot, and is available for testing by researchers.
-Please contact [webcdi-contact.stanford.edu](mailto://webcdi-contact@stanford.edu).
+Web-CDI is currently in an alpha pilot, and is available for testing by researchers.
+If you would like to collect data via Web-CDI, please contact [webcdi-contact (at) stanford (dot) edu](mailto://webcdi-contact@stanford.edu) for more information.

 # Codebase documentation